kiero/dotfiles/README.md

 ### Normal stuff in structure

 All other directories such `zsh/`, `vim/` or `macOS/` contains topic related things (settings, aliases, environments variables and so on).

+## Improvements & bugs

+If you find any improvements or bugs, feel free to [open an issue](https://github.com/kiero/dotfiles/issues) and I will check it out.

+If you want to add new things and settings you can also propose it via [issues](https://github.com/kiero/dotfiles/issues) but I consider this project as *my dotfiles* so it's unlikely I will merge it into the project.
+The best way in this case is to fork the repo to yourself and add it there.

 ## Acknowledgments